EliYao/PureZip/README.md

 # PureZip

-A zip tool for compress needed files, by default PureZip will ingore node_modules and file name start with dot like .gitignore or .git.
+A zip tool for compress needed files, by default PureZip will ingore node_modules zip file and file name start with dot like .gitignore or .git.

 ## Install